-Standards Taught Parent Activities Great Books to Read Key Ideas and Details: RL.4.1 Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
-RL.4.2 Determine a theme of a story, drama, or poem from details in the text; summarize the text.
-RL.4.3 Describe in depth a character, setting, or event in a story or drama, drawing on specific details in the text (e.g., a character's thoughts, words, or actions).
-RI.4.1 Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
-How parents can help: After you share a story, talk about important story elements such as beginning, middle and end.
+Standards Taught Parent Activities Great Books to Read Key Ideas and Details: R.5.1 Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
+RL.5.2 Determine a theme of a story, drama, or poem from details in the text, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; summarize the text.
+RL.5.3 Compare and contrast two or more characters, settings, or events in a story or drama, drawing on specific details in the text.
+RI.5.2 Determine two or more main ideas of a text and How parents can help: After you share a story, talk about important story elements such as beginning, middle and end.
 Encourage your child to retell or summarize the reading.
-After reading nonfiction, ask questions about the information, "Is the spider an insect?"
+After reading nonfiction, ask questions about the information, "Is the spider an insect?
 How is a spider different than an insect?"
-4th Grade BOOK LIST Fiction INDICATION BOX Katherine Applegate

-RI.4.2 Determine the main idea of a text and explain how it is supported by key details; summarize the text.
+5th Grade Book List Fiction Katherine Paterson Bridge to TERABITHIA explain how they are supported by key details; summarize the text.

-RI.4.3 Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific information in the text.
+RI.5.3 Explain the relationships or interactions between two or more individuals, events, ideas, or concepts in a historical, scientific, or technical text based on specific information in the text